awsdocs/aws-cpp-developer-guide/doc_source/s3-encryption-migration.md

 ### Build and Install the Latest Version of the AWS SDK for C\+\+<a name="build-and-install-the-latest-version-of-the-sdk-cpp"></a>

+ **Applications Consuming the SDK from Source**

+If you build and install the AWS SDK for C\+\+ from source, download or clone the SDK source from [aws/aws\-sdk\-cpp](https://github.com/aws/aws-sdk-cpp) on GitHub \.
+Then repeat your normal build and install steps\.

+If you are upgrading AWS SDK for C\+\+ from a version earlier than 1\.8\.x, see this [CHANGELOG](https://github.com/aws/aws-sdk-cpp/blob/master/CHANGELOG.md) for breaking changes introduced in each major version\.
+For more information about how to build and install the AWS SDK for C\+\+, see [ Getting the AWS SDK for C\+\+ from source code](sdk-from-source.md)\.

  **Applications Consuming the SDK from Vcpkg**

 If your application uses [Vcpkg](https://github.com/microsoft/vcpkg) to track SDK updates, simply use your existing Vcpkg upgrade method to upgrade the SDK to the latest version\.
+Keep in mind, there is a delay between when a version is released and when it is available through a package manager\.
+The most recent version is always available through [installing from source](sdk-from-source.md)\.

-For example, you could run the following command to upgrade package aws\-sdk\-cpp:
+You can run the following command to upgrade package `aws-sdk-cpp`:

 ```
 vcpkg upgrade aws-sdk-cpp
 ```

-And verify the version of package aws\-sdk\-cpp:
+And verify the version of package `aws-sdk-cpp`:

 ```
 vcpkg list aws-sdk-cpp